foo123/area-sortable.js/README.md

 # area-sortable.js

-Simple JavaScript class for handling drag-and-drop sortable items of an area (Desktop and Mobile).
+Simple and light-weight JavaScript class for handling smooth drag-and-drop sortable items of an area (Desktop and Mobile).

 **version 1.1.0** (13 kB minified)